 Pursuant to our code of conduct and audit committee charter, any related party transaction or series of transactions with an executive officer, director, or any of such persons' immediate family members or affiliates, in which the amount, either individually or in the aggregate, involved exceeds \$120,000 must be presented to our audit committee for review, consideration, and approval.
 All of our directors and executive officers are required to report to our audit committee any such related party transaction.
-In approving or rejecting the proposed transactions, our audit committee shall consider the relevant facts and circumstances available and deemed relevant to the audit committee, including, but not limited to, the risks, costs, and benefits to us; the terms of the transaction; the availability of other sources for comparable services or products; and, if applicable, the impact on a director's independence.
-Our audit committee shall approve only those transactions that, in light of known circumstances, are consistent with Aldeyra's and our stockholders' interests, as our audit committee determines in the good faith exercise of its discretion.
+In approving or rejecting the proposed transactions, our audit committee shall consider the relevant facts and circumstances availabile and deemed relevant to the audit committee, including, but not limited to, the risks, costs, and benefits to us; the terms of the transaction; the availability of other sources for comparable services or products; and, if applicable, the impact on a director's independence.
+Our audit committee shall approve only those transactions that, in light of known circumstances, are consistent with our and our stockholders' interests, as our audit committee determines in good faith.